 A Ky’ongje Yo’ngu article at the end of 2015 kept up the criticism, pointedly attacking any move to more individual responsibility:

-The socialist rural economic system is based on collectivism, the lifeline of a socialist society, and puts forward the agricultural working people and masses as the masters of production and management.
-Only by applying a guidance method that can strengthen group unity and cooperation based on socialist and collectivist principles can the socialist rural economic system be defended and adhered to, and can its superiority be fully displayed.
-If individualistic production and management methods are allowed or draw into the socialist rural economy, it will bring about essential changes to the socialist rural economic system and make it impossible to continuously develop agricultural productivity…
+The socialist rural economic system is based on collectivism, the life of a socialist society, and puts forward the agricultural working masses as the masters of production and management.
+Only by applying a guidance method that can strengthen collective unity and cooperation based on socialist and collectivist principles can [we] defend and adhere to the socialist rural economic system and fully display its superiority.
+If [we] tolerate private production and business methods or draw such methods into the socialist rural economy, it would bring essential changes to the socialist rural economic system, and [we] would not be able to continuously develop agricultural productivity.

-Having [management functionaries and cooperative farm members] cherish political evaluation more than material evaluation and consciously rise up to increase production and improve business activities—this is indeed the demand of socialist principles and should be the fundamental core for improving agricultural guidance…
+Making sure that they value political evaluation more than material evaluation and voluntarily rise up in order to increase production and improve business activities—this is indeed the demand of socialist principles and should be the fundamental core of agricultural guidance improvement…

-However, in a socialist society, which is based on public ownership of the means of production, the masters of production and management and the masters of economic activities are not individuals but the popular masses, a social group united in one with the state serving as the unit.
-From this, all economic activities in a socialist society are carried out to materialize the economic demands and interests of the popular masses, and the profits [ridu’k; 리득] generated in reality as a result [of all economic activities]—the actual economic profits—are actual profits [silli; 실리].
+However, in a socialist society, which is based on public ownership of the means of production, the masters of production and management and economic activities are not individuals but the popular masses, a social group united as one with the state as the unit.
+From this, in a socialist society, all economic activities are carried out to materialize the economic requirements and interests of the popular masses, and the gains [ridu’k; 리득] that are generated in reality as a result—the actual economic gains—are actual profits.